beyond2013/DBAnM/DatabaseTuning.md

+**Credits: contents presented here are taken from the book Database Systems An application oriented approach 2nd Edition by Michael Kifer, Arthur Bernstein, Philip M. Lewis**

 # Database Tuning

 **Tuning is the process of modifying an application and adjusting the parameters of the underlying DBMS to improve performance**.
 Performance is measured in terms of the response time seen by a user (the time it takes to perform a task—for example, to execute an SQL statement) and throughput (the amount of work completed in a unit of time).
 It is important to realize that tuning does not affect the semantics of the system: the tuned and the original systems return the same information to the user and are left in the same final state when subjected to the same sequence of requests.